MrMicrowaveOven/flash-camera-server/ReadMe.md

 `sudo chmod 777 /etc/wpa_supplicant/wpa_supplicant.conf`

-### Add the Admin Interface shortcut to the desktop.
+### Add the Admin Interface shortcut to the desktop, in case the user closes it.

 It should contain the following: